Joseph Yeo: San Miguel Beermen / Petron Blaze Boosters (2010–2013)

-In 2010, he was dealt to San Miguel for Bonbon Custodio.
-While playing for the Beermen, he spent most of his time on the bench and in the injured list, and did not play with the team that won the 2011 PBA Governors Cup championship.
+In 2010, he was dealt to San Miguel Beermen for Bonbon Custodio.
+While playing for the Beermen, he spent most of his time on the bench and in the injured list, and did not play with the team that won the 2011 PBA Governors' Cup championship.
+The following season, although he had recuperated from his injury, he was often on the bench.